Build an ISO Hybrid Live Image¶

 dmsquash

 module.
-A squashfs compressed readonly root gets overlayed with a readwrite filesystem using a device mapper snapshot.
-This method was the preferred one before overlayfs existed in the Linux kernel.- Media Checksum Verification
+A squashfs compressed readonly root is overlaid with a readwrite filesystem using a device mapper snapshot.- Media Checksum Verification

 overlay